bernedom/bernedom.github.io/_posts/2020-04-02-the-art-of-slicing.md

 ## Having a "good" backlog

 A good backlog defines what a product will be and allows to visibly track progress and make forecasts.
 As such short cycle time of backlog items essential to gather that information often.
-A lot of teams I know over time us some form of [user-stories](https://www.mountaingoatsoftware.com/agile/user-stories) as product backlog items (often abbeviates as PBI).
+A lot of teams I know over time us some form of [user-stories](https://www.mountaingoatsoftware.com/agile/user-stories) as product backlog items (often abbreviated as PBI).
 The primary goal of using user stories is that each backlog item should bring some kind of value to the customer.
 One of the tough problems encountered is often slicing stories in small but valuable and workable chunks.

 Image *** Typical value chain: come up with an idea, refine and slice, work, review, done **